NHSDigital/integration-adaptor-lab-results/README.md

 # integration-adaptor-lab-results
-Integration Adaptor to simplify processing of Pathology and Screening results
+Integration Adaptor to simplify processing of Pathology and Screening results.

 ## Configuration